felleg/felleg.gitlab.io-backup/content/posts/30DaysMusicChallenge.md

 {{< youtube VmuiwOGi5gA >}}

+I just realized that one of my favorite games of all time (tied with Rocket Knight Adventures for #1), Atomic Runner, wasn't featured at all in this post...
+That's sad, because it does have incredible music!
+In order to prevent Atomic Runner from feeling left out, here is its OST, which you can listen to.
+Consider this day 31: extra bonus!

+{{< youtube xfbEtjQboFc >}}

 # Listen to my playlist!
 If you want to listen to the songs in order, [here is a YouTube playlist I created](https://www.youtube.com/playlist?list=PLtFyTYxiac55aA5eU4mSNmhtjcBlYAABy).